vmanchik/Data-Pipelines-with-Airflow/README.md

 # Project: Data-Pipelines-with-Airflow
-This project involves building data piplines using Apache Airflow for Sparkify, a music striming company, as part of Udacity Data Engineering with AWS program.
+This project involves building data pipelines using Apache Airflow for Sparkify, a music striming company, as part of Udacity Data Engineering with AWS program.